 Tolerance: They need to drink greater amounts to get the same effect as before.

 The World Health Organization also adds that when the drinker tries to cut down on use, he or she is unable to, even when the habit is having a destructive effect on their life.
 When a person truly hits the stage of alcoholism or alcohol dependence, they need effective help to break this destructive pattern.

-Narconon alcohol and drug rehabilitation centers have been helping alcoholics get clean and sober for forty-five years, in centers located in Austria, Croatia and Denmark; in Mexico, Brazil and Argentina; in Africa, Australia and across the United States.
-In this long-term residential program, alcoholics learn to swap alcohol consumption for productive, enjoyable lives.
-It's not something that happens overnight.
+Narconon alcohol and drug rehabilitation centers have been helping alcoholics get clean and sober for almost fifty years, in centers located in some 40 worldwide locations.
+In this eight to ten week residential program, alcoholics learn to swap alcohol consumption for productive, enjoyable lives.
+It’s not something that happens overnight.
 Working through the process at their own pace, each recovering alcoholic on the Narconon program learns to dismantle the addictive lifestyle they were living and replace it, brick by brick, with new values, integrity and restored self-esteem.

 Some alcoholics will need medical care to get through the first stages of withdrawal to prevent problems related to cessation of heavy drinking.
 But as soon as that is done, they can start the Narconon journey back to sobriety.
 The Narconon path to alcohol recovery starts gently, with nutritional support and one-on-one exercises with Narconon staff.
 Gentle reorientation exercises help the recovering person perceive the new environment without the haze of alcohol; physical processes calm the body as it starts its recovery.
 Nutritional supplements begin to build up the body’s resources so the person has the strength to focus on the issues in his or her life that will need to be viewed and resolved for a drug-free future to become a reality.

 Residential, Long-Term Treatment is the Key to Success for Alcohol Dependency